paulapipkin/Cervical_Cancer_Risk-Factor/README.md

 - After some pre cleaning, two copies of the data were made so EDA could be done without risking leakage.
 - EDA was used to show correlations between some relevant features
-- X models were applied, Linear Regression, Decision Tree and Random Forrest
+- 3 models were applied, Random Forrest, KNN and Lgbm

 ## Results

+LGBM had the best results and it was the model chosen to be used.

+### EDA

 #### Patients with HPV
 ![sample image](plot1.png)